“Big Nude Boat” Sets Sail in Less Than a Month… With 2,000+ Bare Passengers Onboard

 We suppose it makes it easier to pack for your cruise…

-Starting Monday, one of the most unique cruises we’ve ever seen is setting sail.
+In less than a month, one of the most unique cruises you’ve ever seen is setting sail.
 And what makes it unique is not the route or the ports of call or even the ship.
 But instead, it’s what this cruise will lack: clothing.

-When the “Big Nude Boat” sets sail on its 11-day cruise from Miami on February 3, it will be taking thousands of passengers on a clothing-optional cruise through the Eastern Caribbean.
+When the “Big Nude Boat” sets sail on its 11-day cruise from Miami aboard Norwegian Pearl on February 9, it will be taking more than 2,000 passengers on a clothing-optional cruise through the Southern Caribbean.

 This trip is a charter cruise from Bare Necessities Tour & Travel.
-Sailing onboard Norwegian Pearl, the “au naturel” trip will make two stops at Great Stirrup Cay (NCL’s private island) with stops in San Juan, St. Maarten, Dominica, Martinique and St. Lucia in between.
+Sailing onboard Norwegian Pearl, the “au naturel” trip will make two stops at Great Stirrup Cay (NCL’s private island) with stops in Curacao, Bonaire, Aruba, and Jamaica in between.

 And onboard the ship, it promises to be a very different environment than most cruises.